prasanjit-/shakedown/README.md

 ## License

 Shakedown is licensed under the Apache License, Version 2.0.
 For additional information, see the [LICENSE](LICENSE) file included at the root of this repository.

-## Reporting issues

-Please report issues and submit feature requests for Shakedown by [creating an issue in the DC/OS JIRA with the "Shakedown" component](https://jira.mesosphere.com/secure/CreateIssueDetails!init.jspa?pid=14105&components=19807&issuetype=3) (JIRA account required).

-## Contributing

-See the [CONTRIBUTING](CONTRIBUTING.md) file in the root of this repository.